HLS Encoder and Video Bitrate Settings for HTTP Live Streaming [2024 Update]

 Live streaming is more prominent and accessible than ever.
 With ever-increasing popularity, live-streaming video content can prove a lucrative strategic move for businesses.
 However, live-streaming video content requires the right set-up to do it properly so viewers tune in.

 Fortunately, starting a successful live stream requires only a few important elements.
 For live video streams, you need a camera, an encoder, an internet connection and a high-quality video streaming solution.
 If you’re unfamiliar, an encoder is software or hardware that interfaces between your camera and a live streaming service provider.
-Furthermore, an HSL encoder is a tool that uses the HLS streaming protocol to ingest the video files and stream them to the video streaming platform.
+Furthermore, an HSL encoder is a tool that uses the HLS streaming protocol to ingest the video files and stream them to the live video streaming platform.
 This is a particularly technical component which requires sound knowledge and guidance.

 This post will help enlighten this process.
 In this article, we cover everything you need to know about HLS encoding.
 We’ll discuss HLS encoders and RTMP encoders in the context of HLS streaming.
 Also, we’ll look at specific encoder settings for HLS streaming.
 We’ll then break down each HLS encoder setting so you can get a better understanding of all the inner workings.
 By the end, you’ll be well-equipped to begin turning mere video and audio data into winning live streams.